|

 discovery?
 Gould described scientific

-discovery as in part; “intuitions,
+discovery as in part; “intuitions, guesses, redirections after wild‑goose

-guesses, redirections after wild‑goose chases.”
-What is happening is that we are
+chases.”
+What is happening is that we

-continue with Stephen Jay Gould (10).
+with Stephen Jay Gould (10).
+“This

-covered up for two major reasons.
+two major reasons.
+First, scientists

-First, scientists should proudly show this human face to display their
+should proudly show this human face to display their kinship with all other

-kinship with all other modes of creative human thought…” “Second, while biases and preferences often
+“Second, while biases and preferences often impede understanding,

-if quirky and personal, guides to solutions.
+personal, guides to solutions.
 C.S.

-Peirce (1839-1914), America’s greatest philosopher of science,
+Peirce (1839-1914), America’s greatest philosopher of science, even coined a

-lead').”
+Latin ducere, 'to lead').”
 Without

 projection and empathy we can not even do analysis and synthesis.
 Projection and empathy describe